 - 3.1 Introduction As a local authority the Combined Authority is subject to the requirements of the Local Government Accountability Framework.
-It adheres to this framework and is supported by its governance framework, internal and external audit arrangements, existing assurance framework and annual reporting of its accounts and the Annual Governance Statement. - ^{3.1.1} The Combined Authority recognises and supports the English Devolution Accountability Framework and commits to building a culture of effective scrutiny and accountability through adherence to the framework. - ^{3.1.2} In compliance with the English Devolution Accountability Framework the Combined Authority has put in place this Assurance Framework to ensure appropriate safeguards and standards are in place in the development and delivery of projects and ensure appropriate stewardship of devolved funds. - ^{3.1.3} The Combined Authority meets all the requirements set out in Chapter 7 of the Localism Act 2011 and has a robust Member-Officer Protocol in support of its Code of Conduct arrangements.
-All Members are expected to demonstrate the Nolan Principles of behaviour. - ^{3.1.4} Members of the Combined Authority are expected to act in the interests of the Cambridgeshire and Peterborough area as a whole when making investment decisions.
-A variety of controls are in place to ensure that decisions are appropriate and free from bias and/or the perception of bias. - ^{3.1.5} The Combined Authority is the accountable body for the Business Board and the Greater South East Local Energy Hub. - 3.2 The Mayor The CPCA Mayor has a manifesto of commitments on which they were directly elected by the electorate across Cambridgeshire and Peterborough constituent areas.
-The Mayor executes certain powers and functions that are devolved to CPCA by the UK Government, to deliver their manifesto commitments and to enact functions reserved for the Mayor as detailed in the Combined Authority Constitution. - ^{3.2.1} The Mayor is the Chair of the Combined Authority and the Combined Authority Board.
-The Mayor provides leadership in terms of proposing a Mayoral budget as part of the Board in agreeing revenue and capital budgets for the Combined Authority and ensuring the appropriate use of these budgets. - ^{3.2.3} The Mayor has general powers as set out in Chapter 3 of the Constitution, this includes the power to pay a grant to Cambridgeshire Council and Peterborough City Council to meet expenditure incurred by them as highways authorities. - ^{3.2.4} Elections for the position of Mayor of the Combined Authority are held every 4 years. - 3.3 The Combined Authority Board The Combined Authority Board is the legal and accountable body for funding devolved to the CPCA.
-It is responsible for a range of functions including transport, skills and economic development. - ^{3.3.1} The Combined Authority Board exercises all its powers and functions in accordance with the law and the Combined Authority Constitution, it agrees all strategy and frameworks and agrees all delegated responsibilities to conduct its business. - ^{3.3.2} The Constituent Authority Leaders represent the views of their Constituent Authority at the Combined Authority Board, ensuring that they take a regional strategic perspective to decision-making and put the needs and opportunities to the region at the forefront of all decisions taken. - ^{3.3.3} The Combined Authority, through its Board, has set very clear roles and responsibilities within its governance framework when it comes to decision-making in regard to strategy and budgets.
+It adheres to this framework and is supported by its governance framework, internal and external audit arrangements, existing assurance framework and annual reporting of its accounts and the Annual Governance Statement. - The Combined Authority recognises and supports the English Devolution Accountability Framework and commits to building a culture of effective scrutiny and accountability through adherence to the framework. - In compliance with the English Devolution Accountability Framework the Combined Authority has put in place this Assurance Framework to ensure appropriate safeguards and standards are in place in the development and delivery of projects and ensure appropriate stewardship of devolved funds. - The Combined Authority meets all the requirements set out in Chapter 7 of the Localism Act 2011 and has a robust Member-Officer Protocol in support of its Code of Conduct arrangements.
+All Members are expected to demonstrate the Nolan Principles of behaviour. - Members of the Combined Authority are expected to act in the interests of the Cambridgeshire and Peterborough area as a whole when making investment decisions.
+A variety of controls are in place to ensure that decisions are appropriate and free from bias and/or the perception of bias. - The Combined Authority is the accountable body for the Business Board and the Greater South East Local Energy Hub. - The Mayor - The CPCA Mayor has a manifesto of commitments on which they were directly elected by the electorate across Cambridgeshire and Peterborough constituent areas.
+The Mayor executes certain powers and functions that are devolved to CPCA by the UK Government, to deliver their manifesto commitments and to enact functions reserved for the Mayor as detailed in the Combined Authority Constitution. - The Mayor is the Chair of the Combined Authority and the Combined Authority Board.
+The Mayor provides leadership in terms of proposing a Mayoral budget as part of the Board in agreeing revenue and capital budgets for the Combined Authority and ensuring the appropriate use of these budgets. - The Mayor has general powers as set out in Chapter 3 of the Constitution, this includes the power to pay a grant to Cambridgeshire County Council and Peterborough City Council to meet expenditure incurred by them as highways authorities. - 3.2.4 Elections for the position of Mayor of the Combined Authority are held every 4 years. - The Mayor can nominate Board Members for Portfolio Lead positions, nominations must be considered and approved by the Combined Authority Board. - The Combined Authority Board - The Combined Authority Board is the legal and accountable body for funding devolved to the CPCA.
+It is responsible for a range of functions including transport, skills and economic development. - The Combined Authority Board exercises all its powers and functions in accordance with the law and the Combined Authority Constitution, it agrees all strategy and frameworks and agrees all delegated responsibilities to conduct its business. - The Constituent Authority Leaders represent the views of their Constituent Authority at the Combined Authority Board, ensuring that they take a regional strategic perspective to decision-making and put the needs and opportunities to the region at the forefront of all decisions taken.

+The Combined Authority, through its Board, has set very clear roles and responsibilities within its governance framework when it comes to decision-making in regard to strategy and budgets.
 This power sits with the Combined Authority Board and is supported through the following roles and responsibilities across its governance framework: